Skip to Content

 • Request editor access to the coral Storyblok space, this can be done in the #coral-feedback Slack channel

-Note: You cannot use v4 of the Storyblok CLI to push the components, as it does not support the @krakentech/coral-storyblok package.
-You must use the v3 version of the CLI.
+You must use v4 of the Storyblok CLI to push the components, as v3 does not support the @krakentech/coral-storyblok package.

 Usage